rip-space/CTL/README.md

 ## Additional Information

-- Make sure to enter a valid line of code before pressing Enter.
+- Make sure to enter a valid line of code before pressing the "Run" button.
 - The interface will automatically create new text areas as you add more lines of code.
 - You can define multiple functions and run them in any order.